hermangroup/docs/wallets/electrum/advanced.rst

 .. figure:: img/faq-multisig-fully-signed.png
    :width: 400px

-   Fully signed 2-of-2 multisig transaction in Dash Electrum
+   Fully signed 2-of-2 multisig transaction in Historia Electrum

 Sweep a paper wallet
 ====================

-You may have received a paper wallet as a gift from another Dash user, or previously stored one in a safe deposit box.
+You may have received a paper wallet as a gift from another Historia user, or previously stored one in a safe deposit box.
 Funds are swept from a :ref:`paper wallet <paper-wallets>` into a live wallet by importing its `private key <http://bitzuma.com/posts /six-things-bitcoin-users-should-